 The Equestrian staff strives to publish a quality yearbook by building on past achievements, keeping current with journalistic trends, and reflecting the unique culture of Coral Springs High School and the community through quality interviews, reporting, and photography.

-Section Editor (Sports): Taylor Stewart
+Editor-in-Chief: Taylor Stewart

 Meeting Dates and Location